 Complications in visiting the vet.

-I have experiences of dogs who respond negatively to touching and who likes touching.
+I have experiences with dogs who respond negatively to touching and who like touching.
 The latter is difficult to treat.
 So it is better if you can make your dog a more socialized one by training him to be petted or cuddled.
 It will make your trips to the vet a more tolerable one for both you and the vet.

 If he is continuously not responding to your training and acts the same way you brought him, there must be something wrong.
 It may be your training or maybe another reason.

 You can try by hiring a professional trainer or basic obedience classes.